robertmand/FAIR-DaSH/_episodes/ep1.md

 > ## Exercise
 > Under which circumstances would restricted or closed  access to FAIR data be advisable?
 >> ## Solution
->> <p> Where data is sensitive or subject to intellectual property.
-Protecting sensitive data overrules mandating research data should be open access. </p>
->> <p> Note though that in most cases, people following FAIR principles will be looking to share their data openly.
-Also note that sensitive data can be released through anonymisation and in many cases subject to controlled access by the authority of the principal investigator or data access committee. </p>
+>> Where data is sensitive or subject to intellectual property.
+Protecting sensitive data overrules mandating research data should be open access. <br> Note though that in most cases, people following FAIR principles will be looking to share their data openly.
+Also note that sensitive data can be released through anonymisation and in many cases subject to controlled access by the authority of the principal investigator or data access committee.
 > {: .solution}
 {: .challenge}